Is 3 Weeks Enough For Peru?

 Day 8 - Walking Tour & The Ice Mummy Musuem

 Arequipa is an underrated gem of a city bursting with beauty and charm.
-With tranquil cobblestone streets, fantastic local cuisine, and great rooftop bars, all surrounded by a backdrop of picturesque volcanoes, the city has a lot to offer.
+It’s tranquil cobblestone streets, fantastic local cuisine, and great rooftop bars, are the perfect escape from recent adventure in the desert.

 The walking tour will take you around the main sights of the city including Plaza de Armas and many other hidden gems you wouldn’t find by yourself.
 Then afterward you should stop off at the ice mummy museum.

 Museo Santuarios Andinos is home to the mummy of a young girl, known as Juanita, who was sacrificed to the Incan gods over 500 years ago.
 She was found after the mountain ice where she was buried melted and exposed her remains.

 Her well-preserved body is on permanent display at the museum and is one of the only ice mummies on display in South America – the others being found in the Northern Argentinian city of Salta.
 Slightly macabre but if you’re into that sort of thing, then it’s a fascinating experience.

 The complete Arequipa guides linked below has everything you need to know.

 All trips to Colca Canyon start from Arequipa and take 2 days in total.

 Trekking down into the second deepest canyon in the world is an experience like no other.
 You’ll spend most of your time in awe of the canyon’s vastness.

 A guided tour starts by working your way into the canyon on day 1 – exploring its beautiful green slopes dotted with remote traditional villages and terraced farms.
 Then that evening you spend the night at the man-made oasis at the bottom of the canyon.
 From here you’ll have the clearest view of the night sky.
 Then on day 2, you trek up and out of the canyon with more stops on the way.